floatinghotpot/hiquant/docs/README.md

 passwd =
 ```

-Then, run following command:
+Then, run following command to run realtime simulation:
 ```bash
 hiquant fund run etc/myfund.conf
 ```

-If the stock market has not yet opened, it will wait; if it is at the opening time, it will obtain the latest stock price from the financial website every few minutes and make judgments based on the specified strategy.
+It will pull the related stock daily data first.
+If the stock market is not yet opened, it will wait.
+If it is at the opening time, it will pull the latest stock price/volume data every few minutes, make judgments with the specified strategy.

-If the trading conditions are triggered, the transaction will be simulated and an email will be sent to remind you to buy or sell stocks.
+Once the trading conditions are triggered, the transaction will be simulated, and an email will be sent to remind you to buy or sell stocks.

 ### Step 10, Strategy and parameter tuning